DSP-Tan/ogham-cloud/scraper/Notes.md

 We will also want a function which check what papers are already downloaded, and if they are already downloaded to not download them again.

+# Error handling and waiting

+With Selenium it seems it is very important to wait for the pages to load before you try to find a given element.
+I have implemented this with just sleeps, but there are selenium native ways of doing it that must be more appropriate.
+In addition to that, if we put our find_elements inside a while loop with a try except, we can perhaps keep trying to get the element until we find it or a certain number of tries is exceeded.